vanilla-reforged/wordpress-cms-vmangos-docker/README.md

 ### registration form using the wordpress WPCode plugin and php

 Use the WPCode plugin to create the following code snippet and insert it into your Registration Page.
-Taken from [WallRegistrationPage](https://github.com/vmangos/WallRegistrationPage/).
+Taken from [WallRegistrationPage](https://github.com/vmangos/WallRegistrationPage/) and adjusted with the help of ChatGPT.
 Shoutout to [WallCraft](https://www.wallcraft.org/)!

 Adjust these entries to fit your installation (without the {}):